New Orleans Saints (7-9) at New England Patriots (13-5)

 |TV Channel||Stream live sports and ESPN originals on ESPN+ for only $4.99 a month.
 Start your 7-day free trial today!|

-The Saints are 6-2-1 ATS in their last 9 games on fieldturf and 4-1 ATS in their last 5 games overall.
-The Patriots are 18-7-2 ATS in their last 27 home games.
-The home team is 4-1 ATS in their last 5 meetings.
+The Saints are 4-1 ATS in their last 5 overall, and 6-2-1 ATS in their last 9 on turf.
+The Patriots are 18-7-2 in their last 27 home games, while the over is 53-23 in their last 76 games on turf and 40-19 in their last 59 home games.
+The home team is 4-1 ATS in the last 5 meetings.